Risk Management Software Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Risk Management Software Market Analysis by Mordor Intelligence

-The risk management software market is valued at USD 13.05 billion in 2025 and is projected to expand at a 16.75% CAGR to reach USD 28.31 billion by 2030.
+The risk management software market was valued at USD 13.05 billion in 2025 and estimated to grow from USD 15.21 billion in 2026 to reach USD 32.72 billion by 2031, at a CAGR of 16.55% during the forecast period (2026-2031).
 Adoption accelerates as enterprises replace siloed tools with integrated risk-intelligence platforms that unify cybersecurity, operational and compliance workflows.
 Mandatory ESG disclosure rules, rising cyber-attack frequency and the maturation of generative-AI analytics collectively create a business case that outweighs legacy replacement costs.
 Cloud deployment remains the preferred architecture because rapid feature updates and subscription pricing shorten payback periods for both large enterprises and small and medium-sized enterprises (SMEs).
 Competitive dynamics favor vendors that can embed predictive algorithms, maintain an up-to-date regulatory content library and offer pre-configured industry templates that minimize implementation timelines.

 Key Report Takeaways